|Applies to:||Original Policy Date:||Date of Last Review:||Approved by:|

 Southern Association of Colleges and Schools (SACS) Commission on Colleges

-Florida Institute of Technology is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, master’s, education specialist and doctoral degrees.
-Questions about the accreditation of Florida Institute of Technology may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (https://sacscoc.org/).
+Florida Institute of Technology is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, masters, educational specialist, and doctorate degrees.
+Degree-granting institutions also may offer credentials such as certificates and diplomas at approved degree levels.
+Questions about the accreditation of Florida Institute of Technology may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).

 The commission requests they are contacted only if there is evidence that appears to support an institution’s significant noncompliance with a requirement or standard.

 Formal Complaint: A formal complaint is a written complaint submitted through the formal complaint procedure.
 A formal complaint can be for any grievance.

 SACSCOC Standard 12.4

 Students are responsible for following the complaint process to address informal or formal complaints.